espocrm/documentation/docs/administration/sms-sending.md

 # SMS Sending

-In order to send SMS and MMS of any kind to EspoCRM (sending SMS manually, mass SMS, SMS notifications, SMS Two Factor Authentication), you first need to install the [SMS Providers](https://github.com/espocrm/ext-sms-providers/) extension.
+In order to send SMS and MMS of any kind to EspoCRM, you first need to install the [SMS Providers](https://github.com/espocrm/ext-sms-providers/) extension.

 The following SMS providers are currently supported by the extension: